ZhenghaoXiao/cross-species-regulatory-analysis/README.md

 bash 07.pipeline/run_adrenal_pipeline.sh --homer /path/to/homer
 ```

+## Data Sources

+Human adrenal gland ATAC-seq data were obtained from the [ENCODE portal](https://www.encodeproject.org/) using accession numbers ENCSR241OBO and ENCSR864ADD.
+Mouse adrenal gland ATAC-seq data were obtained from the public dataset reported by Liu et al. in *Scientific Data*: [An ATAC-seq atlas of chromatin accessibility in mouse tissues](https://doi.org/10.1038/s41597-019-0071-0).

 ## Input Data

 Large data and reference files are accessed directly from shared Bridges-2 project directories instead of being stored in GitHub.